vdeksne/rick-and-morty-vue-app/README.md

 # Rick and Morty Vue App

 This is a Vue.js application that utilizes the Rick and Morty REST API to display a list of characters with an infinite scroll feature and detailed views for each character.
+Check out the live demo [here](https://rick-and-morty-vd.netlify.app/).

 ## Features